Is CELTA a TEFL qualification?

 Am I eligible to apply for the CELTA?

-To be accepted for the CELTA course in Strasbourg, applicants must fulfil the following criteria:
+To be accepted for the CELTA course, applicants must fulfil the following criteria:

 - A minimum age of 20* at the start of the CELTA course

 - A good standard of education* (e.g. having gained university entrance qualifications, completed High School)

 - Awareness and high level of competence in written and spoken English in order to be able to follow the course and prepare for teaching a range of levels